Nursing is a unique role. You get to be part of the best and worst times of people’s lives.

 I’ve undertaken three global expeditions in my life.
 I’ve learnt that I work well in teams, under pressure, and towards a common goal.
 That’s the way I see nursing, small teams of specialist skilled people, all working towards one goal – improving the health of the patient.

+I’ve worked in a frailty unit, a renal ward, a mental health hospital, a hospice, with District Nurses in the community, and in a preoperative assessment unit.
 The degree at Edge Hill gives you lots of chances to experience healthcare in a range of settings.
-So far I’ve worked in a frailty unit, a renal ward, a mental health hospital, a hospice, with District Nurses in the community, and in a preoperative assessment unit.
-One place I didn’t anticipate going to was China.